 - Hold at least a Bachelor’s degree

-- Have applied and been admitted to a graduate or professional degree program at the Twin Cities campus of the University of Minnesota as follows:
+- Have applied and been admitted to a graduate or professional degree program at the Twin Cities campus of the University of Minnesota in the following category:

-- Students entering doctoral programs in the Colleges of Food, Agriculture, and Natural Resource Sciences; Biological Sciences; Liberal Arts; Education and Human Development; or the School of Public Health or the Humphrey School of Public Affairs or
+- doctoral programs in the Colleges of Biological Sciences; Education and Human Development; Food, Agriculture, and Natural Resource Sciences; Liberal Arts; the School of Public Health or the Humphrey School of Public Affairs.

 In reviewing nominees ICGC gives priority to demonstrated academic excellence and commitment to the issues of the global south and disadvantaged communities.

-As part of their funding, ICGC-Mellon Scholars will be expected to spend a portion of their funded dissertation research year participating in the intellectual community at the University of the Western Cape and the CHR.
+As part of their funding, ICGC-Mellon Scholars are required to spend approximately two months at the University of the Western Cape participating in the intellectual community and our partnership activities.
 This will provide ICGC-Mellon Scholars an opportunity to become engaged in theoretical and methodological debates on the production of knowledge, the role of public intellectuals, and the new ways of thinking about reconfiguring archives that form part of the core curriculum at the CHR.
 A portion of this time could also be used to conduct field research in South Africa or adjacent countries, and to work closely with faculty members who have conducted extensive research in these areas.

 ICGC-Mellon Scholars’ research must also connect to the set of broad substantive themes framing the ICGC-UWC collaboration, including: